joaoalbertocsjunior/react-s/README.md

 ## Table of Contents

+White sections are still under construction and not yet available.

-- The long-run FAQ (Under construction)
+- The long-run FAQ
 - [Installation](#installation)
-- Features (Under construction)
+- Features
-- Documentation (Under construction)
+- Documentation
 - [Future Updates](#future-updates)
 - [About the coffee](#about-the-coffee)
 - [Third-Party Libraries](#third-party-libraries)